 - and other adhoc working groups regarding bear, moose and fisheries management

 - Coordinate the annual Northern Ontario Tourism Summit that brings over 300 tourism industry stakeholders, suppliers and all levels of government together.

-- sucessfully Lobbied for the reinstatement of a Spring Bear Hunt, which started in April 2016, under the 5 years pilot for all wmu
+- Sucessfully lobbied for the reinstatement of a Spring Bear Hunt, which started in April 2016, under the 5 years pilot for all WMUs.

 - Push for changes to moose hunting regulations to improve moose herd populations.

 - Lobby for better turn over rates for rehabilitation applications for guests with minor criminal records.